-There are many pieces that go into getting your family documented every year.
+There are many pieces that go into getting your family documented in Calgary every year.
 We all know it’s so much more than just arriving on your session day and getting great photos.
-There’s booking your session and visioning out you’ll do with the beautiful images we’ll create, deciding on your preferred time of year and type of location, finding outfits for everyone (and hoping they will wear them!), crossing fingers for good weather, planning snacks – all the snacks, stashing treats for motivation, and hoping all along for success so that you can celebrate the chapter of life you are in with gorgeous memories to fill your home.
+There’s booking your session and visioning out you’ll do with the beautiful images we’ll create, deciding on your preferred time of year and type of location, finding outfits for everyone (and hoping they will wear them!), crossing fingers for good weather, planning snacks - all the snacks, stashing treats for motivation, and hoping all along for success so that you can celebrate the chapter of life you are in with gorgeous memories to fill your home.

 In the midst of puzzling together all the pieces, however, there is one detail that will automatically set you on the path for a gorgeous outdoor session that will give you photos you’ll treasure forever.
 (If you envision an in-home or in-studio session, these timing rules don’t apply.)

 But first, a little background perspective.
 I photograph outdoor sessions in those last couple of hours of the day.
 Always.
-Unless it’s an in-home or studio session, I won’t book your session in mid morning or afternoon.
+Unless it’s an in-home or studio session, I won’t book your session in Calgary in mid morning or afternoon.
 Here’s why.
 When the sun is high in the sky, shadows are the most harsh (which shows all the imperfections in skin) and the light bouncing straight down can end up causing you to have a greenish tone when you’re surrounded by nature.
 At the end of the day, however, when the sun is low in the sky and shadows stretch long, the light is 1000x softer and creates that magical glow we all swoon over.

 There’s one big problem though: kids’ bedtimes.
 Am I right!?

 Usually, for our own sanity, we aren’t quick to want to keep our kids (especially babies!) up way past their bedtimes and risk pushing them (and ourselves!) to the brink of break down.
 Especially since we want our family portraits to be a happy, relaxed, memory-making time.